data-catering/data-caterer-docs/docs/setup/validation.md

 ## Define Validations

-Full example validation can be found below.
+Full example validations can be found below.
 For more details, check out each of the subsections defined further below.

 === "Java"

     ```java
-    var csvTxns = csv("transactions", "/tmp/csv", Map.of("header", "true"))
+    var csvTxns = csv("transactions", "/tmp/csv")
       .validations(
         validation().col("amount").lessThan(100),
         validation().col("year").isEqual(2021).errorThreshold(0.1),       //equivalent to if error percentage is > 10%, then fail
         validation().col("name").matches("Peter .*").errorThreshold(200)  //equivalent to if number of errors is > 200, then fail
       )
       .validationWait(waitCondition().pause(1));